-Label in admin list Access Right Description not shown Is superuser The user is allowed to modify data on Reseller level and - among others-is able to modify administrators of other resellers.
+Label in admin list Access Right Description not shown Is superuser The user is allowed to modify data on Reseller level and - among others - is able to modify administrators of other resellers.
 There should be only 1 user on Sipwise C5 with this privilege.
-Master Master Is master The user is allowed to create, delete or modify other Admins w belong to the same Reseller.
+Master Is master The user is allowed to create, delete or modify other Admins who belong to the same Reseller.

-Label in admin list Access Right Description Customer Care Is ccare The user is allowed to create, delete or modify Customers and Subscribers.
+Label in admin list Access Right Description Customer Care Active Is ccare Is active The user is allowed to create, delete or modify Customers and Subscribers.
 If mixed with Is superuser it defines whether the user can modify the data only within a Reseller the user belongs to, or across all Resellers.
-The user can access to relevant information required to create or modify Customers or Subscribers, such as Domains, Billing Profiles, Email Templates, but the user cannot access the entries (e.g: see the detailed info about a Billing Profile), nor modify them.
-Active Is active The user account is active, i.e. the admin user can login on the web panel or authenticate himself on REST API; otherwise user authentication will fail.
-Read Only Read only The user will only be able to list various data but is not allowed to modify anything. • For the web interface this means that Create and Edit buttons will be hidden or disabled.
-E II DECTABLIS II I COM VIDA COM COM • For the REST API this means that only GET, HEAD, OPTIONS HTTP request methods are accepted, and Sipwise C5 will reject those targeting data modification: PUT, PATCH, POST, DELETE.
+The user can access to relevant information required to create or modify Customers or Subscribers, such as Domains, Billing Profiles, Email Templates, but the user cannot access the entries (e.g. see the detailed info about a Billing Profile), nor modify them.
+The user account is active, i.e. the admin user can login on the web panel or authenticate himself on REST API; otherwise user Read Only Read only authentication will fail.
+The user will only be able to list various data but is not allowed to modify anything.
+For the web interface this means that Create and Edit buttons will be hidden or disabled. • For the REST API this means that only GET, HEAD, OPTIONS HTTP request methods are accepted, and Sipwise C5 will reject those targeting data modification: PUT, PATCH, POST, DELETE.
 Show Passwords Show passwords The user sees subscriber passwords (in plain text) on the web interface.
-Note Admin panel user passwords and subscriber web passwords are stored in an unreadable way (cryptographic hash digest) in the database, while subscriber SIP passwords are stored in plain text.
-The latter happens on purpose, e.g. to make subscriber data migra- tion possible.
-Show CDRs Call data This privilege has effect on 2 items that will be displayed on admin panel of NGCP, when Subscriber \rightarrow Details is selected: 1.
+Note Admin panel user passwords and subscriber web passwords are stored in an unreadable way (cryptographic hash digest) in the database, while subscriber SIP passwords are stored in plain text The latter happens on purpose, e.g. to make subscriber data migration possible.
+Show CDRs Call data This privilege has effect on 2 items that will be displayed on admin panel of NGCP, when Subscriber → Details is selected: 1.
 PBX Groups list 2.
-Captured Dialogs list Show Billing Info Billing data Some REST API resources that are related to billing are disabled: - HTTP requests on /api/vouchers, /api/topupcash and /api/topupvoucher resources are rejected.
+Captured Dialogs list Show Billing Info Billing data Some REST API resources that are related to billing are disabled: HTTP requests on /api/vouchers, /api/topupcash and /api/topupvoucher resources are rejected.

-Label in admin list Access Right Description Lawful Intercept ept Lawful Visible only for System administrators.
-If the privileg intercept the REST API for interceptions (that is: /api/interceptions enabled; if the privilege is not selected then the interceptions API is disabled.
-Administrators with this flag do not have acces to anything but the administrators in UI and API and /api/interceptions in the API Note This means that besides enabling LI in config.yml configuration file one also needs to enable the API via the LI privilege of an ad- ministrator user, so that Sipwise C5 can really provide LI service.
+Label in admin list Access Right Description Lawful Intercept Lawful Visible only for System administrators.
+If the privilege is selected the intercept the REST API for interceptions (that is: /api/interceptions) is enabled; if the privilege is not selected then the interceptions API is disabled.
+Administrators with this flag do not have acces to anything but the administrators in UI and API and /api/interceptions in the API Note This means that besides enabling LI in config.yml configuration file one also needs to enable the API via the LI privilege of an administrator user, so that Sipwise C5 can really provide LI service.
 Can Reset Password Can Reset The user is allowed to request a password reset.
-Password System Is system The user is allowed to create, delete or modify Lawful Intercept Admins which are otherwise invisible to other types of administrators.
+Password · System Is system The user is allowed to create, delete or modify Lawful Intercept Admins which are otherwise invisible to other types of administrators.